ASICS legit check: how to spot a real sneaker

 Overlays around the eyelets: the suede or synthetic panels framing the eyelets should have perfectly clean edges on the original.
 No glue overflow, no cutting irregularities.

-Midsole: the lines and grooves of the midsole should be sharp and even.
-On copies, the molds are often less defined, and the text printed in the sole is blurry or partially legible.
+Midsole: the lines and grooves of the midsole should be sharp and consistent.
+On copies, the molds are often less defined, and the text on the sole is blurry or partially legible.

 See the best prices on the Gel-NYC